ankhafizov/CVAT2YOLO/README.md

 - --label_tfrms - Label union with another one existed in dataset (example: 'head->hood,helmet->hat' will unite 'head' with 'hood' and 'helmet' with 'hat' resulting 'hood' and 'hat' in output dataset)

-- --percentage_empty - Percentage of images without any labels in relation to full dataset size (default =10, optional)
+- --percentage_empty - Allowed percentage of images without any labels in relation to full dataset size (default = 100, optional)
 - --classes - Classes which labels to keep.
 So if in initiall dataset there are 3 classes (e.g. [A, B, C]), and there is flag ```--classes "A|C"```, only labels with classes A and C will be kept in output YOLOv5 dataset.

 help: